Chrono-Tech/Middleware/README.md

 /* eth.accounts[0] - "0x1cc5ceebda535987a4800062f67b9b78be0ef419" */
 eth.sendTransaction({from: eth.accounts[0], to: eth.accounts[1], value: 200})
 ```
 this tx is going to be included in next blocks.
-Block parser fetch these blocks, and filter by "to" and "from" recipients.
+Block parser fetch these blocks, and filter by "to" and "from" recipients, or by addresses from logs (in case we want to catch event).
 If one of them is presented in ethaccounts collection in mongo, then this transaction will be saved in "ethtransactions" collection.
 ```
 {